The Required Alternative Society: The Simpler Way.

 In consumer-capitalist society there is a high level of dependence on complex and fragile globalised systems beyond the control of ordinary people.
 You need experts to fix everything; you can’t repair your own car.
 If one global bank fails it could trigger a global financial meltdown in which we could all lose our savings.
 If oil supply falters the supermarket shelves could be bare in a few days.

-In highly self-sufficient Simpler Way communities’ technologies are mostly very simple, meaning that many people can fix things, supply chains are local and there is a lot of food growing all the time.
+In highly self-sufficient Simpler Way communities technologies are mostly very simple, meaning that many people can fix things, supply chains are local and there is a lot of food growing all the time.
 There is, in other words, a great deal of redundancy and resilience.
-If the global economy self-destructs, we will still be able to provide ourselves with good food.
-If a flood wipes out an orchard there are others nearby.
+If the global economy self-destructs, we will still be able to provide ourselves with good food and entertainment.
+If a storm wipes out an orchard there are others nearby.
 There are networks between the many villages and towns within the region, enabling rapid emergency responses.
 This makes communities relatively safe when breakdowns and challenges occur.
 Above all there is the collective security that exists within a supportive community.

 The alternative way must be very communal, participatory and cooperative.
 This will be essential if communities are going to cope in the coming times of severe scarcity.
 They will not get their localities into good shape unless they work together to find and develop the right cooperative strategies.
 If their attitude remains focused on competitive struggle as individuals to win and beat others to an unjust share of the available resources, there will be chaos.

 The sensible way for humans to go about things is by cooperating.
-Competition is morally undesirable, and in most practical situations is silly, wasteful and results in unfair outcomes.
+Competition is in some circumstances unavoidable (e.g., competing for mates), but is in principle morally undesirable, and in most practical situations it is silly, wasteful and results in unfair outcomes.
 A competitive economy is obviously very productive and has powerful incentives for ‘efficiency’ (narrowly defined), and innovation -- but it has brutally unacceptable consequences.
-The problem with competition is that someone wins…and then takes much more than their fair share.
-There is clear evidence that in many situations, including education and within organisations, competing is about the worst, most inefficient way to organise things (Kohn, 1992).
+The problem with competition is that someone wins … and then takes much more than his/her fair share.
+There is clear evidence that in many situations, including education and within organisations, competing is about the worst, most inefficient way to organise things.
+(Kohn, 1992).
 When people compete much of their energy goes into thwarting others, whereas if they cooperate all their energy can go into achieving the mutually beneficial goal.
 When people compete, one gets the prize and the rest get resentful and then are likely to react destructively.
 When competition is the mode, nastiness is encouraged.
 When people cooperate, goodness magnifies; there is synergism.

-It is disappointing that today few know of Kropotkin’s powerful analysis of the role of mutual aid in nature and especially in human society are not remembered today.
-(His Mutual Aid was published in 1902.)
-He provided abundant documentation on their importance; humans have a strong drive to enjoy cooperating and helping and interacting with each other, and.
+It is disappointing that today few know of Kropotkin’s powerful analysis of the role of mutual aid in nature and especially in human society.
+(His book Mutual Aid was published in 1902.)
+He provided abundant documentation on their importance; humans have a strong drive to enjoy cooperating and helping and interacting with each other.
 This has great evolutionary significance; it strengthens capacity for the group or species to survive.
 The recent book Human Kind by Bregman documents much the same point at length.

 In our new suburbs and towns we will share many things.
 We could have a few stepladders, electric drills, etc., in the neighbourhood workshop, as distinct from one in every house.
 Many garden surpluses would be given away or left at the neighbourhood centre.

 Especially important would be the regular voluntary community working bees.
 Just imagine how rich your neighbourhood would now be if every Saturday afternoon for the past five years there had been a voluntary working bee doing something that would make it a more pleasant and productive place for all to live.
-Trainer (2019a) explains that if people in the Sydney suburb of East Hills gave a mere hour a day then each week 15,000 person-hours of voluntary working bee labour would be going into community gardens, services and infrastructure maintenance in an area about 1 km across.
-That’s time which is now being spent watching screens producing nothing and generating no community bonds.
+The Remaking...study above explains that if people in the Sydney suburb of East Hills gave a mere hour a day then each week 15,000 person-hours of voluntary working bee labour would be going into community gardens, services and infrastructure maintenance in an area about two km across.
+Time which is now being spent watching screens could be producing lots of valuable things and generating community bonds.

 There would be far more community than there is now.
 We would realise the importance of coming together to work on the systems our welfare depended on so there would be powerful incentives for mutual concern, facilitating the public good, watching for problems and improving arrangements, and making sure others were content.
 The situation would be quite different to consumer-capitalist society where people tend to live as isolated individuals and families with little or no incentive to work with others in the neighbourhood on important community tasks.
 We would know many people in our area well and there would be strong bonds from appreciated contributions, sharing of surpluses, giving of gifts and mutual assistance.
 One would certainly predict a huge decrease in the incidence of personal and social problems and their dollar and social costs.
 The new neighbourhood would surely be a much healthier and happier place to live, especially for older and disadvantaged people.